Tasty Recipes for the Home Cook

 • I prefer to use sweetened coconut flakes in both the cake and glaze.
 In doing so, I reduce the sugar by 1/3 cup in the cake batter and 1/3 cup in the glaze.

-• Be sure to prepare the bundt pan well.
-I have issues with sticking with cooking spray.
-I find that using a combination of a generous coating of softened butter and a dusting of flour works best.
+• Cooking spray does not always work well.
+I find that a generous coating of softened butter and a dusting of flour works best.

 Keywords:Cake, Bundt Cake, Coconut Cake, Grandma Yearwood’s Cake